mikenomitch/yagiz-test-container-worker/README.md

 ## Steps

-1. Make sure you have a Cloudflare token with Workers and Cloudchamber access
+1. Make sure you have a Cloudflare token with Workers and Cloudchamber edit permissions

 2. Clone this repo, and cd into it